Darshan-1820/Simple-Weather-Dashboard/README.md

 # Simple-Weather-Dashboard
 A simple Weather Dashboard app, which gives you the temperature based on your location.
 Additionally you can search for any city.
 It provides humidity, wind speed and night/day info.
-Opean weather api is used.
+Open weather API is used.

 Description:- A simple weather dashboard using HTML, CSS, and JavaScript which uses Open Weather API to fetch the relevant weather information.
 Here are some of the features it provides,